Depositing data FAQ's

 There are 3 ways you can send data to CEDA (HTTP.
 FTP and RSYNC).
 A member of the CEDA team will be assigned to liaise with the data provider to provide advice on data preparation and to help set up the delivery and ingestion route.

 RSYNC: This route is particularly suited to regular, automated data uploading and is especially useful for very large files and dataset transfers.
-More information can be found here.
+More information can be found here and video tutorial.

 How do I get data usage information?